What is counseling & therapy?

 Do you take insurance?

-However, I will provide you with documentation to submit to providers for possible reimbursement.
-Clients are often successful with partial reimbursement.
+I do provide documentation to submit to providers for reimbursement.

 See the list of questions below to ask your healthcare provider so you may go forward with being reimbursed.